Membership & Childwatch

 She joined our Y when her oldest son, Scott, was very young and has stayed with us because the Y is so family-oriented.
 “I know everybody, and everyone knows us and it’s like a big family!”
 Both her sons have grown up at the Y and have participated in our Youth Soccer and Homeschool P.E. programs as well as swim lessons.

-CharLea and her 15-year-old son, Luke, both participated in our new 5-week Fit Zone Challenge 4 days a week with trainer Seth and Kathy’s Level Up classes every Friday.
+CharLea and her 15-year-old son, Luke, both participated in our new 5-week Fit Zone Challenge 4 days a week with trainer Kathy’s Level Up classes every Friday.
 Luke learned a lot and lost 20 pounds in those 5 short weeks!
 Luke now plans to continue his fitness journey throughout the school year with more group exercise classes and personal training sessions!

 36 Year Member